amiaopensource/ffmpeg-artschool/scripts.md

 ## Preview (-p) or Save (-s)

-One of the operating assumptions of FFmpeg Art School is that you'll want to try out a whole host of possibilities before settling on the look of your final artwork.
-To help you in this process of playing around, you can preview by using the `-p` flag.
+One of the operating assumptions of FFmpeg Art School is that you'll want to try out a whole range of possibilities before settling on the look of your final artwork.
+To help you in this process, you can preview by using the `-p` flag.
 For example:

 ```
 ./lagfun.sh -p ./sample_video_files/retrodancers.mov